- This story is regularly updated for relevance. Last updated: July 7, 2021

-As the United States rushes to vaccinate Americans against COVID-19 with as many as 4 million per day, many states have opted to invest in drive-thru lines in massive parking lots, often adjacent to stadiums or other large venues.
+As the United States rushes to vaccinate Americans against COVID-19 with as many as 4 million per day and with about 47% of the population fully vaccinated, many states have opted to invest in drive-thru lines in massive parking lots, often adjacent to stadiums or other large venues.
 Though many applaud these drive-thru sites as an efficient and safe way to administer the vaccine (and to actually speed up how many Americans can get it), health experts question how people without cars can access COVID vaccine drive-thru lines.

 Operating much like drive-thru COVID-19 testing sites, drive-thru vaccination sites allow high-risk individuals to get vaccinated without risking exposure to the disease.
 People eligible for the vaccine simply drive up to vaccine sites, wait in line, and are inoculated through their car window.